funnyboy-roks/modrinth-auto-desc/README.md

 **Required**

 The auth token to use for the Modrinth API

 To get this, you need to:

-1. Sign into Modrinth
-2. Access your cookies (<kbd>Shift + F9</kbd> in FireFox, maybe something similar on
-   Chrome)
-3. Copy the `auth-token` cookie
+1. Go to https://modrinth.com/settings/account and sign in if you haven't
+1. Click "Copy token to clipboard" under Authorization Token
-4. Put it in a [GitHub Secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets)
+1. Put it in a [GitHub Secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets)
-5. You're done!
+1. You're done!

 ### `slug`